Sk0001234/Hospital-ICU-Room-Dashboard/README.md

 ### 📅 Conditional Formatting: Highlights key metrics, delays, or department trends.

 ### 📈 Pivot Tables: Summarizes admissions & referrals dynamically.

+## Summary

+### The Hospital ICU Room Dashboard provides a robust overview of patient statistics, admission rates, wait times, satisfaction levels, and departmental referrals.
+Despite a high satisfaction score, there are areas for optimization—especially concerning wait times and delayed patient attendance.
+By improving workflow efficiency, triage processes, and department coordination, the hospital can enhance ICU effectiveness and patient care.